zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab4-configure-route-rules-and-security-lists.md

 After creating your VCN and DRG on both regions.
 You will need to set the route rules and security lists so that the primary and standby databases can communicate.

-### Estimated lab time:  10 minutes
+Estimated lab time:  10 minutes

+### Objective
+- Configure the routing and security list for the connection

+![image-20210122202020691](./images/image-20210122202020691.png)

 Let's start on the standby side.
-From your VCN hosting your standby database, select Route Tables.
+From your VCN details select Route Tables.

-![image-20210122202020691](./images/image-20210122202020691.png)
+## STEPS
 1. Select the private subnet route table or click Create Route Table if the private subnet route table is not there.

 2. Click Add Route Rules